Danimals: Variations

 One variation of the product is Danimals Yo-Tubes, which lets kids squeeze yogurt out of a tube.
 The same design concept is used in Danimals Squeezables.
 The Danimals Crush Cup was a similar product that allowed consumers to squeeze yogurt out of a specially designed cup without the need for a spoon.

 In 2020, Danimals launched Super Danimals, a probiotic version of their product advertised as supporting the immune system.

 Ingredients and nutrition

 Danimals used to have 14 grams of sugar per serving, but in 2013 Dannon cut the sugar in the product to 9 grams per 50-calorie serving, accounting for 72 percent of the total calories.
 Their fruit flavors do not contain any real fruit.
-As of 2019, their products are Non-GMO Project verified.